-Get ready for this tasty homemade teriyaki baked tofu to disappear quickly — if you’re feeding a group of tofu fans, plan to double this recipe.
+Be ready for this tasty homemade teriyaki baked tofu to disappear quickly — if you’re feeding a group of tofu fans, plan to double this recipe.

 Is baked tofu on your regular rotation of plant-based protein?
 If not, it should be!
 The packaged version of baked tofu is a convenient, ready to use product that’s different than the bland-but-versatile water-packed tub tofu we’ll be using to make this homemade version.
+And it’s easy to recreate in a home version, as you’ll see here.

 Both packaged and homemade baked tofu can be sliced or diced for use in stir-fries, sandwiches or wraps, salads, and tortilla specialties.
 It can also be crumbled as well for all kinds of uses, my favorite of which is the ridiculously easy “Tofuna” Salad or Sandwich Spread.
+Here are 12 ways to use baked tofu.

 Why bother making it if the readymade version is so good, you might ask?
 That’s a good question for which I have few answers other than that it’s easy and fun.
 And if you have trouble accessing baked tofu, it’s nice to have a way to make your own.